pingcap/docs-cn/system-variables.md

 - Type: Integer
 - Default value: `0`
 - Range: `[0, 100000]`
-- The maximum number of connections permitted for a single TiDB instance.
+- The maximum number of concurrent connections permitted for a single TiDB instance.
+This variable can be used for resources control.
-- The value of `0` means no limit.
+- The default value `0` means no limit.
+When the value of this variable is larger than `0`, and the number of connections reaches the value, the TiDB server rejects new connections from clients.

 ### max_execution_time